Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Based on the program (TSS/processing site), the output files will be stored in ``$ANNOgesic/output/TSS/optimized_TSSpredator`` or ``$ANNOgesic/output/processing_site/optimized_TSSpredator``.

-``stat.csv`` stores the information of every run.
+``stat.csv`` stores the information of every step.
 The first column is the number of run.
 The second column is the parameter set. ``he`` represent height; ``rh`` represent height reduction; ``fa`` means factor; ``rf`` means factor reduction; ``bh`` is base height; ``ef`` is enrichment factor; ``pf`` is processing factor.
 About the details